• Skip to main content

 • ¼ teaspoon turmeric powder (optional)

-• shredded vegan cheese
+• 2 tablespoons shredded vegan cheese

 Prevent your screen from going dark